bihealth/scelvis/README.rst

     cell_2    cluster_2   KO        ...

-- ``coords.tsv`` is a tab-separated file with embedding coordinates for each cell, e.g., like this
+- ``coords.tsv``, a tab-separated file with embedding coordinates for each cell, e.g., like this

   ::